microsoft/vscode-azurehealthcareapis-tools/FHIR-Converter/README.md

 After you have installed the extension, follow these steps to edit the templates:
 1. Login to your ACR if needed.
 2. Get starting templates and put those in a folder.
-You can also use the templates published by Microsoft by following the instructions below.
+You can also use the sample templates published by Microsoft by following the instructions below.
 3. Get sample data for testing.
 You can use the sample data provided by Microsoft by following the instructions.
 4. Create a new converter workspace by pressing CTRL+W. You will select the root template folder and the data folder during the process.
 5. Select template file and test data file using the context menu.